- Section 1 – Membership Eligibility

 C. If the Board determines that the trustee removal petition complies with these Bylaws, the Cooperative shall notice and hold a special member meeting within sixty (60) days following the Board’s determination.
 The question of the removal of such trustee shall be considered in conjunction with that meeting.

 MEETING OF TRUSTEES

 Section 1: Regular Meetings

 The Board shall meet regularly at the time, date and location within the Cooperative service territory determined by the Board.
-Any trustee not present at a Board meeting at which the time, date or location of a subsequent Board meeting is changed shall be entitled to written notice of the change at least ten (10) days before the meeting.
 For good cause, the president or three or more trustees may change the date, time or location of a regular Board meeting but all trustees are entitled to written notice ten (10) days before such meeting.

 Section 2: Special Board Meetings